-The Palais des Papes (Pope's Palace) in Avignon
+Visit the Palais des Papes in Avignon

 Pope Clement was succeeded by John XXII (of Umberto Eco’s Name of the Rose), then Benedict XII who built the Old Palace, and Clement VI who added the New Palace in the extraordinary Gothic style, giving the building its distinctive outline stone walls.

 Highlights in the include St. John’s and St. Martin’s Chapels, with their 14th-century frescoes, the Pope’s chamber in the Tour des Anges decorated with intricate foliage and birds, the Stag Room of Clement VI with huge hunting and fishing frescoes, and the Great Audience Hall where the grandly named Court of Apostolic Causes met to pass judgment, against which there was no appeal.

 Châteauneuf-du-Pape is a medieval village where the Château des Papes, built in 1317, looks out over the rolling hillsides and lavender fields.
 The château was the summer home of the Avignon popes, but the village's main claim to fame is the wine of the same name.

 Start at the Musée du Vin for a glimpse at the history of the area and of this particular winemaker.
 The Tourist Office on place du Portai has information on the various vineyards in the area where you can taste and buy.
 You can also find out about walks, cycle rides and accommodation and restaurant recommendations.

 See the Famous White Horses (and Cowboys) of the Camargue